MoleMan1024/audiowagon/docs/faq.markdown

 This usually indicates some error has happened somewhere.
 Please switch to a different audio app (e.g. radio or Bluetooth™) and then back to AudioWagon, that should fix it.

-If not, go to Settings &#8594; Apps and notifications &#8594; Show all apps &#8594; Show system &#8594; Media Center and tap "Force Stop", then try the app again.
+If not, go to General Android Settings &#8594; Apps and notifications &#8594; Show all apps &#8594; Show system &#8594; Media Center and tap "Force Stop", then try the app again.

 ### What happens during indexing?